-On August 20, 2010, the Commission authorized a 10-year General Lease - Recreational Use to Richard G. Lewis and Sandra A. Lewis, Co-Trustees of the Lewis Family Trust Established September 18, 1991, for the continued use and maintenance of an existing boat dock and access ramp, and the construction and maintenance of a cantilevered deck, beginning August 20, 2010 (Item C39, August 20, 2010).
-That lease will expire on August 19, 2020.
-On October 9, 2019, the Applicant submitted an application for a new General Lease - Recreational Use for the use and maintenance of the boat dock, access ramp, and cantilevered deck.
+On December 10, 2010, the Commission authorized a General Lease - Recreational Use to Deborah DiBenedetto, Trustee of the Deborah DiBenedetto Trust, dated May 3, 2007, for an existing boat dock, access ramp, and cantilevered deck (Item 34, December 10, 2010).
+That lease expired on May 28, 2020.
+The Applicant is now applying for a new lease for the use and maintenance of the existing improvements.

 The improvements are privately owned and maintained and have existed at this location for many years.
-The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of boats.
+The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).

-The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
+The Main Channel in Huntington Harbour was created in the early 1960s, and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.
+The boat dock extends to the pierhead line which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.

 The existing cantilevered deck is connected to the upland residence.
 Residential use is generally not consistent with the Public Trust Doctrine.
-However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public rights of navigation or access.
+However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public's right of navigation or access.
 Proposed rent for the cantilevered deck is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as the deck serves as an extension of the upland property's private backyard.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the leased premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.
 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
+The lease also requires the payment of annual rent to compensate the people of the State for the use of public land.